selvinortiz/craft.spamguard/readme.md

 *__Spam Guard__ may not be stable enough for production until version __0.5__ is released but you are more than welcome to begin `testing/integrating`.*

 ----
+#### 0.4.4
+- Approaching stable
+- Removes `actionSpamGuardTest()`
+- Adds a message model
+- Adds a messaging service
+- Adds `actionSendMessage()` to enable contact form submissions
+- Allows you to create a `Spam Guard` enabled contact form with a custom template
+- Extends the plugins settings

 #### 0.4.3
 - Renames `rocket` to `bridge`